 Now, let’s cut to the chase.
 I’ve rounded up some of the best models for you to check out and add to your collection.
 Truth be told, if these were the only watches in your collection, you’d be doing quite well.
 There’s something for every situation here, whether you’re freediving to the bottom of the ocean or just taking your dog for a walk.

 The Seiko Flightmaster is one of my favorite watches of all time.
 It’s a quartz-powered chronograph in a stainless steel case, and it’s clearly a design that pilots would love.
-Factor in that it has a screw-down crown and pushers which provide up to 200 meters of water resistance, and the thing could double as a diver, if needed.
+The quartz movement is incredibly accurate, and factor in that it has a screw-down crown and pushers which provide up to 200 meters of water resistance, and the thing could double as a diver, if needed.
 Check out the Flightmaster here on Amazon.

-Seiko’s known for its affordable divers, and the Turtle is one of the most beloved.
+Seiko’s known for its affordable dive watches, and the Turtle is one of the most beloved.
 Again, it’s a stainless steel case with 200 meters of water resistance, but this time it features an automatic movement.
-And, it’s another watch that’s well-respected within the watch collecting community.
+And, it’s another watch that’s well-respected within the watch-collecting community.
 Check out the Turtle here on Amazon.

-The SKX is the quintessential Seiko diver, but the problem is that Seiko no longer makes it.
+The SKX is the quintessential Seiko diver and it’s a favorite among watch enthusiasts, but the problem is that Seiko no longer makes it.
 You can find used models on eBay, and there are occasions where severely overpriced options do show up on Amazon.
 However, Seiko now makes the “5KX,” which is very similar except it comes in a wide variety of colors and styles, doesn’t feature a screw-down crown (which gives it 100 meters of water resistance), and has an improved automatic movement.
 Check out the 5KX here on Amazon.

 Another pilot-style chronograph, but who can deny the good looks?
 The SNN241 is a quartz-powered stainless steel chronograph, and it comes with a low-quality leather strap.
 But, with a strap upgrade, this seriously affordable piece becomes a real show-stopper.
 Plus, the lume on the hands and markers is incredible at night.
 Check out the SNN241 here on Amazon.